Metal and iridescent

 Escudo de Castilla y León

-Arms painted by me, illuminated with lights and shadows, contoured in Sable, with a rounded trapezoidal external shape and with a metal and iridescent finish.
+Arms interpreted by me, illuminated with lights and shadows, outlined in Sable, with a rounded trapezoidal outer contour and with a metal and iridescent finish.

 Style keywords: Outlined in sable, Illuminated, Rounded trapezoid and Metal and iridescent.